tamunoWoks/Statistics/correlation&causation.md

 **Example:**
 - As temperature increases, ice cream sales increase → **positive correlation**
 - As speed increases, travel time decreases → **negative correlation**

 **Key Point:** Correlation only shows association, not cause.

+## Causation (Causal Relationship)
+Causation means one event directly affects another — a change in variable A causes a change in variable B.